Seismology101/Notebook/book/Programming_Environment/Coding_Tools_file/Git.md

 **Change the local hosts file**

-After querying the IP, map the IP with the website address, write the mapping relationship to the `/etc/hosts` file with `sudo` permission.
+After querying the IP, map the IP with the website address, and write the mapping relationship to the `/etc/hosts` file with `sudo` permission.
 For example:
 ```bash
 $ vim /etc/hosts
 # mapping format:  [ip] [domainName]